 It’s time to meet your baby!
 Before you get to the hospital, complete the online pre-registration, and we’ll fast-track your check-in.

 Do you want an epidural?
-What about using a birthing ball or soaking tub to ease your labor pain?
+What about using a birthing ball to ease your labor pain?
 You have those options here.

 After your baby is born